patrickvorgers/Home-Assistant-Import-Energy-Data/Database/SQLite/README.md

     In case of this method make sure that you didn't skip the step to create a backup so that you can always restore this version of the database!

 #### Import the data into a temporary table
-- Start `DB Browser for SQLite`
-- Open project `Import Energy data into Home Assistant.sqbpro`.
-  - If the database is not loaded directly you have to open the `home-assistant_v2.db` database manually ("Open Database").
 - Run the `ImportData.py` script from the Datasources directory to import the generated CSV files and use the following command-line parameters:
     - `--db-type sqlite`
     - `--sqlite-db home-assistant_v2.db`